ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 [OPEN ISSUE: Decide whether to expand the width of the id.]

-Aggregators MUST allocate distinct id values for each `HpkeConfig` in a `HpkeConfigList`.
+Aggregators MUST allocate distinct id values for each `HpkeConfig` in an `HpkeConfigList`.

 The Client MUST abort if any of the following happen for any HPKE config